numynox/talasius/content/agenda/index.en.md

 ## Morning activities

 If you are up for an acitivity in the morning before the wedding, we recommend a short trip with the [boat from Sulzano to Peschiera Maraglio](https://navigazionelagoiseo.it/en/) on Monte Isola, the island located in the middle of the lake.
 You can enjoy a walk along the coast or a coffee in one of the restaurants.
+For that, you should plan at least 2 hours.
 The boat [leaves every 20min](https://navigazionelagoiseo.it/orari/Sulzano.pdf) and tickets can be bought at the counter close the pier.